 Real estate farming is the strategy real estate agents use to position themselves as the go-to resource for a particular neighborhood.
+To successfully farm a neighborhood, first, you must learn all you can about the properties and the people living there.
 Then, create a message tailored to those particular people and deliver it regularly.